Battle of Oliwa: Aftermath

 The after action report on the battle for Sigismund III Vasa was prepared by Wolfgang von der Oelsnitz from the Royal Ship Commission, who also presented the king with the captured Swedish flags and the personal sword of Nils Stiernsköld.
 James Murray was dismissed from duty after the conclusion of the battle after allegations of cowardice surfaced from the other captains of the Polish–Lithuanian fleet over the refusal of Murray to pursue the fleeing of the Swedish ships.

-The immediate effect of the battle was the temporary removal of the Swedish blockade of Gdańsk.
+The immediate effect of the battle was the temporary removal of the Swedish blockade of Danzig.
 The court of the Polish–Lithuanian Commonwealth used the victory to the maximum advantage in their propaganda.
 A popular Polish saying states that on that day "the sun went down at noon", referring to the destruction of one of the Swedish ships, the Solen.
-Gustavus received the news of this battle with some mark of impatience, and apparently little awareness of the difference between naval and land operations – he could not help expressing his surprise that a "city of merchants" (referring to the city of Gdańsk) should be able to dispute the sea with a professional navy.
+Gustavus received the news of this battle with some mark of impatience, and apparently little awareness of the difference between naval and land operations – he could not help expressing his surprise that a "city of merchants" (referring to the city of Danzig) should be able to dispute the sea with a professional navy.